Greetings my friends and welcome back Rushland Boy, having more fun than a human being should be allowed to have.

 Hi.

-I believe him, if he's elected, I believe he will be the uh 44th president of the United States.
+I believe him, if he's elected, I believe he will be the 44th president of the United States.

-And this terminology, black president speaks to me, somehow speaks of a separate agenda, almost like that uh C-span February thing they do every month, uh, every February of a state of black America, and you have the Congressional Black Caucus as uh, you know, somehow another um a black president with C America through a black lens versus an American lens, and so I I don't like it.
+And this terminology, black president, speaks to me, somehow speaks of a separate agenda, almost like that C-SPAN February thing they do every month, every February of a state of black America.

-And I I just wanted to express that and also, if I may, say that your um constant repeating of being qualified to be uh uh someone being qualified to be president of the United States to me kind of speaks to uh a professional politician which goes against the founding fathers,
+And also, if I may, say that your constant repeating of being qualified to be someone being qualified to be president of the United States, to me, kind of speaks to a professional politician, which goes against the founding fathers, their idea that a short-order cook or a basketball coach or even a retired waste management employee is qualified regardless of their race agenda according to the Constitution.

-I'm qualified to be president of the United States, and so those are my two issues.
+I'm qualified to be president of the United States.

-I'm confused about the second point because um you said my constant repeating of being Well, not just you.
+I'm confused about the second point because you said my constant repeating of being.

-They're there the it's always a you mean when we say that Obama's not qualified?
+You mean when we say that Obama's not qualified?

 Right, right.